-There are no related party transactions other than remuneration of office holders, as disclosed in Note 5, loans receivable and sundry debtors from the Construction Forestry Mining and Energy Union of Workers (CFMEUW) and Construction Skills Training Centre (CSTC), as disclosed in the Statement of Financial Position and Administration fees charged to the Construction Skills Training Centre and reimbursement of legal fees from CFMUEW, as disclosed in the Statement Of Comprehensive Income.
+There are no related party transactions other than remuneration of office holders, as disclosed in Note 5, loans receivable from the Construction Forestry Mining and Energy Union of Workers (CFMEUW) and Construction Skills Training Centre (CSTC), as disclosed in the Statement of Financial Position, administration fees charged to the Construction Skills Training Centre and transfer of training levies to CFMEUW, as disclosed in the Statement Of Comprehensive Income.

-11 107 LEVY - 2006 TO 2009
+11 107 LEVY - 2006 TO 2010

-In prior years (2006 to 2009) the Federal Divisional Branch raised a levy from members titled "107 Levy" for the purposes of paying the legal costs of 107 members and the associated legal costs of the Federal Divisional Branch in relation to an action taken by the Australian Building & Construction Commission in the Federal Court.
+In prior years (2006 to 2010) the Federal Divisional Branch raised a levy from members titled "107 Levy" for the purposes of paying the legal costs of 107 members and the associated legal costs of the Federal Divisional Branch in relation to an action taken by the Australian Building & Construction Commission in the Federal Court.

-The levy raised was recorded as income in the accounts of the Construction, Forestry, Mining and Energy Union of Workers ("State Registered Union") for the years ended 31 December 2006 to 2009, whilst the legal costs were paid for partially by the State Registered Union and partially by the Federal Divisional Branch over the same period.
+The levy raised was recorded as income in the accounts of the Construction, Forestry, Mining and Energy Union of Workers ("State Registered Union") for the years ended 31 December 2006 to 2010, whilst the legal costs were paid for partially by the State Registered Union and partially by the Federal Divisional Branch over the same period.